johnoneil/plainNES/README.md

 The current version has a fully functional CPU, including unofficial opcodes.
 Main PPU functionality is fully implemented, with some timing and obscure behavior still in work.
 The APU works, with some audio glitches.

-Unit testing is perfomed with the Catch2 library, and tests against many of the test ROMs listed on the [NESDev Wiki](https://wiki.nesdev.com/w/index.php/Emulator_tests)
+Unit testing is performed with the Catch2 library, and tests against many of the test ROMs listed on the [NESDev Wiki](https://wiki.nesdev.com/w/index.php/Emulator_tests)

 ## Screenshots
 ![castlevania_rs](https://user-images.githubusercontent.com/3280380/52517364-6f89f100-2bef-11e9-91b7-e19334bca2cd.PNG)